ajgifford/keepwatching-types/docs/movie-types.md

 ## Related Types

-- `BinaryWatchStatusType` (from watchStatusTypes.ts) - For movie watch status
+- `WatchStatus` (from watchStatusTypes.ts) - For movie watch status
 - `BaseResponse` (from responseTypes.ts) - For API response structure
 - `Profile` types (from profileTypes.ts) - For user profile associations
 - `Statistics` types (from statisticsTypes.ts) - For movie analytics